Dominik-Piechota/learning/README.md

 Whole analysis can be finished with writing new sequence to new file.

 2. "Project_1":
 This is the part of data analysis.
 It starts with opening the file(csv).
-Then I did some major analysis, including statistical informations, filtering over the columns and values and creating graphs: density plots, histograms, pie plots etc. based on it.
+Whole analysis are done after converting file to DataFrame with pandas.
+Then I did some major analysis, delivering informations, filtering over the columns and values and creating graphs: density plots, histograms, pie plots etc. based on it.
 The libraries used in project: pandas, matplotlib, seaborn.

 3. "String_calculator":
 Program providing basic calculations, but based not on simply numbers, but on strings, given by user.
 It was created for practising regex library, which was used in it.

 4. "Project_2":
 Data analysis of sales in 2019 provided in free databases.
 The libraries I used for data analysis: pandas, numpy, matplotlib.
+Whole analysis are done after converting file to DataFrame with pandas.
-I checked age of customers, items that were sold, revenue and corelations between values in columns.
+I checked multiple values like: age of customers, items that were sold, revenue and corelations between values in columns.